lavantien/llm_tournament/llp/design/uiux-doc.md

    - Contains tabs for different categories of information (e.g., "Stats", "Model Outputs", "Performance Metrics").
    - **Interactive Elements**: Input fields, buttons for saving or copying data.
 3. **Charts & Graphs**
-   - Visual representations of benchmarks, trends, and comparisons (using Fyne's available graphing components or external libraries).
+   - Visual representations of benchmarks, trends, and comparisons (using BubbleTea's available graphing components or external libraries).
 4. **Export Dialog**
    - A simple modal dialog to select the format for export (Markdown, CSV).